New Construction Technology Planning

 Camera locations should be identified during design.
 Power and network cabling reach planned locations.
 Mounting boxes and conduit are installed during construction.
 This avoids drilling and cutting after drywall is finished.

-Audio and Video System Infrastructure
+Audio & Video System Infrastructure

 Home theaters, multi-room audio, and conference room systems require infrastructure planning.
 Speaker locations, cable routing, and equipment closet access are designed before construction.
-Professional AV installation becomes straightforward when infrastructure is pre-planned.

 Technology Specifications by Building Type